G6EJD/ESP32-OTA-Example/README.md

 1. Instructions:

 a.
-Copy both files to a sketch folder with the same name as the file 'ESP32 OTA Basic
+Copy both files to a sketch folder with the same name as the file 'ESP32_Basic_OTA

 b.
 Select the 'Credentials' tab and edit these to match your network requirements.